Submissions

 CommonHealth, the journal of the College of Public Health at Temple University, is a peer-reviewed, online-only, open access journal for rapid dissemination of high quality research and scholarship related to all aspects of public health.
 The journal publishes papers of interest to public health scholars in academic, clinical, government and industry roles working on all aspects of major public health issues.

 All articles published in CommonHealth are immediately freely available to read, download and share.
-Accepted papers are published under a Creative Commons license.
+Accepted papers are published under a Creative Commons license, CC BY.
 With Creative Commons licenses, the author retains copyright and the public is allowed to reuse the content.

 As part of the submission process, authors are required to ensure their submission complies with the Author Guidelines.
 Submissions may be returned to authors that do not adhere to these guidelines.
 Access a PDF of these guidelines.
 It is recommended that authors utilize the Manuscript Submission Checklist to ensure that all guidelines are followed and that all required elements are included in the submission.
 Download the checklist.